 - Ultrasound findings before 6 weeks of age can be questionable because of ligamentous laxity in the early newborn period; treatment before 6 weeks of age should be based on physical examination rather than ultrasound findings alone.

 - It is formed by the intersection of the baseline and the acetabular roof line.

 - It is formed by the intersection of the baseline and the inclination line.

 - Normal is less than 55 degrees.

-- It’s used in older children (after age 3 months after the femoral head begins to ossify).
+- It’s used in older children (after age of 6 months when the femoral head begins to ossify).

 - Vertical line of Perkins.

 - Both used to assess the position of the femoral head.

 - Shenton line is disrupted in an older child with a dislocated hip.